GuoJing1993/ECweb-2_Crawler/README.md

 C2C EC platform based in Singapore, but the data set is from their Taiwanese website.</br>

 <strong>Data Object</strong></br>
-All detailed information of items posted on the platform, including post time, price, likes, and logistic situations...,etc</br>
+All detailed information of items posted on the platform, with the tag of "the newest"</br>

 <strong>Code</strong></br>
 1. Python Scrapy, Json packages for data crawlers</br>